 With vaccination being available to the young, students started to come back to in-person lessons.
 Suddenly my pre-teens and teens students came in with big hands and long fingers now!
 They are learning new technique and adjust back to playing on the studio piano.

 During the weekly lessons, students were learning regular repertoire and also Valentine related pieces.
 At our performance group class, some chose to perform the special occasion piece and some improvised pieces too.
 With the remaining class time, they practiced Lap Clap Tap rhythmic exercises, and sightread the Lap Clap Tap Celtic duet Linvara Lane by composer Andrew Doe.
-Here is the performance as featured here on youtube by our siblings pair Zoe and Tejin.
+Here is the performance as featured here on studio youtube channel by our siblings pair TZM.

 It would not feel like New Year without playing Auld Lang Syne.
 This year I created a couple of versions for my beginner students.
 The melody lines are often divided to be played where one hand hands plays part of it and hands the rest to the hand.
 Sometimes there is hand-crossing as well.
 It lands itself to a great opportunity to reinforce the legato playing, and gesturing.